apache/accumulo-website/1.10/examples/sample.md

 Below shows running `accumulo rfile-info` on the file above.
 This shows the rfile has a normal default locality group and a sample default locality group.
 The output also shows the configuration used to create the sample locality group.
-The sample configuration within a rfile must match the tables sample configuration for sample scan to work.
+The sample configuration within an RFile must match the tables sample configuration for sample scan to work.

     $ ./bin/accumulo rfile-info hdfs://localhost:10000/accumulo/tables/2/default_tablet/A000000s.rf